Go to main content

 A pleasant and friendly way to start the day with colleagues and outside visitors.

-Sciences Po Grenoble - UGA aims to protect and highlight these natural and architectural treasures as part of its institutional development plan.
-An audit on staff perceptions of these patios was conducted by Nathan and Sidonie, members of the team of architects and urban planners OTOPO to initiate future coordinated actions aimed at making them more pleasant while preserving their natural character.
+Sciences Po Grenoble - UGA also aims to protect and promote these natural and architectural assets as part of its institutional development plan.
+To this end, a detailed landscaping proposal (covering needs analysis, plant species selection, management procedures, etc.) was developed by students in UGA’s Professional Bachelor’s Degree program in Landscape Architecture to launch future collaborative initiatives aimed at making these spaces more pleasant while preserving their natural character.

 Grenoble Alpes University has been designated a "Biodiversity Refuge" by the LPO (League for the Protection of Birds and Biodiversity).
 Covering 200 hectares, it is the largest such refuge in the Isère department.